AMReX-Fluids/IAMR/Docs/sphinx_documentation/source/InputsLoadBalancing.rst

 to create rectangular grids that contain the tagged cells.

 The following inputs must be preceded by "amr" and determine how we create the grids and how often we regrid.
-(Additional information can also be found in AMReX documentation at :ref:`amrex:ss:amrcore:`.)
+(Additional information can also be found in AMReX documentation at :ref:`amrex:ss:amrcore`.)

 +----------------------+-----------------------------------------------------------------------+-------------+-----------+
 |                      | Description                                                           |   Type      | Default   |